rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 ```

 In other words, methods in singleton objects in Scala can be compared with `static` methods in Java or _class methods_ (with asterisk `*`) in SuperCollider.
 The argument passed to a main class in Scala is of type `Array[String]`.
-An array in Scala is very much like an array in SuperCollider, a mutable constant access
+An array in Scala is very much like an array in SuperCollider, a mutable sequence
-sequence of elements, with the distinctiveness that have to specify the element type, so we cannot mix heterogenous elements within the same array, unless we
+of elements with constant access performance, with the distinctiveness that one has to specify the element type, so we cannot mix heterogenous elements within the same array, unless we
 give a very generic element type, e.g. `Array[Any]`, `Any` being the top type in Scala of which all other types are sub-types.

 The `main` method is annotated with a _return type_ `: Unit`, which roughly corresponds to `void` in Java.
-In SuperCollider, one would have `nil` instead.
+In SuperCollider, one would have `Nil` instead.
 The body of a method is written on the right-hand-side of the equals symbol, so in general the shape of a method definition in Scala is

 ```scala
 def methodName(arg1: ArgType1, arg2: ArgType2, ...): ReturnType = Body`
 ```

-By convention, method, argument and variable names begin with a lower case letter, and object names, types, class and trait names begin with a upper case letter,
+By convention, method, argument and variable names begin with a lower case letter, and object names, types, class and trait names begin with an upper case letter,
 but there are circumstances when one would probably deviate from this convention.
 The body of a method can be written "plain" without extra ceremony, but if
-the body is formed of more than one statements, one has to group them together with curly braces `{`, `}`.
+the body is formed of more than one statement, one has to group them together with curly braces `{`, `}`.
 It is never forbidden to place those braces even if
 they are not necessary.
 I have done that in the `main` method of `HelloWorldExplicit`.
 I could as well have written

 ```scala